danielward27/SyntheticLikelihood.jl/docs/src/man/sampling.md

 To implement a new sampler, each sampler must:
 - Be a subtype of `AbstractSampler`.
 - Have a `get_init_state` method, which returns a SamplerState object given `init_θ` e.g. with signature `get_init_state(sampler::MySampler, init_θ::Vector{Float64})`.
 - Have an `update!` method, taking the sampler and the `SamplerState` object `update!(sampler::MySampler, state::SamplerState)`.

-- Each sampler must be a subtype of `AbstractSampler`.

-have an the following methods`update!` method, where the function update!(sampler::Langevin, state::SamplerState)
+This updates the state (parameters, gradients etc, and sampler object if applicable).